SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/03userdetails.rst

 newsletter    Bool If the user's parent allows your app to send newsletters
 ============= ==== =======

-The **IApplicationProfileModel** object has a set of custom fields, specific for each app:
+The **IApplicationProfileModel** has a set of custom fields, specific for each app:

 ============= ======== =======
 Field         Type 	   Meaning